mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 **DisplayManager:**
 - Owns: LiquidCrystal_I2C
-- Uses: CMPS14Processor, SignalKBroder, WifiState and CalMode
+- Uses: CMPS14Processor, SignalKBroker, WifiState and CalMode
 - Owned by: CMPS14Application
 - Responsible of: LCD display and LEDs, acts as "the display"